kevinmatthes/fortran2018-asymptote/changelog.d/feature:write-method.rst

 - define export logic to create an Asymptote source file from a given drawing

-- define getter method for drawing name
+- define getter method for a drawing's name

-- define setter method for drawing name
+- define setter method for a drawing's name

 - define submodule for Asymptote drawing logic